tidyverse/dplyr/cran-comments.md

        R      2.1Mb
        libs   2.4Mb

-## Reverse dependencies
+## revdepcheck results

-We checked 1491 reverse dependencies (1361 from CRAN + 130 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 1509 reverse dependencies (1379 from CRAN + 130 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 42 new problems
+ * We saw 40 new problems
- * We failed to check 43 packages
+ * We failed to check 46 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

 * alphavantager: API rate limit issue

-* BMTME: test problem
-* compareDF: test problem
+* bupaR

-* bupaR:
+* dplyr.teradata
-* dplyr.teradata:
+* dtplyr
-* dtplyr: S3 generic/method consistency sample_n() gained ...
+  S3 generic/method consistency: sample_n() gained ...

-* carpenter:
-* docxtools:
+* desctable
-* ggfan: Needs to import dplyr::n()
+  code/documentation mismatches ... group_by() gained .drop=

  * heemod:
-* naniar
+ * naniar: Needs to import dplyr::n()

-* cytominer: related to dbplyr issue
+ * cytominer: related to failures from dbplyr

-* dbplyr: data base connection issue
+ * dbplyr: fixed in dev version

-* desctable: code/documentation mismatches. group_by() gained .drop argument

-* dexter : attempts to modify .data pronoun, which is read only

-* dlookr:
-* edeaR:
-* evaluator : not sure what the problem is
-* modeldb:

-* ezsummary:
-* lmeresampler: test errors
+ * ggmap: NOTE, sub directory data/ > 1Mb

+ * portalr: test relies on digest()ing a data frame, probably related to changes in internals of grouped data frames

+ * postal: IO problem, probably unrelated

+ * purrrlyr: Work is being done in the dev version

+ * rPref: Fixed in the dev version

-* INDperform: not sure what the problem is, but it appears to be fixed on the dev version
+ * ruler: Fixed in the dev version

-* pixiedust
-  checking tests ...

-* poplite
-  checking tests ...
-  checking for code/documentation mismatches ...
-WARNING

-* portalr
-  checking tests ...

-* processcheckR
+ * rzeit2
   checking re-building of vignette outputs ...
 WARNING

-* psychmeta
+* safetyGraphics
   checking examples ...
 ERROR

-* purrrlyr
-  checking examples ...
-ERROR
   checking tests ...

-* radiant.model
-  checking examples ...
-ERROR
-  checking tests ...

-* replyr
-  checking examples ...
-ERROR

-* rPref
-  checking examples ...
-ERROR
-  checking re-building of vignette outputs ...
-WARNING

-* ruler
-  checking tests ...
-  checking re-building of vignette outputs ...
-WARNING

-* RWDataPlyr
-  checking tests ...

-* spdplyr
-  checking tests ...

-* tbrf
+* simTool
   checking tests ...

 * tibbletime